nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-10-24-branch-comparea-life-saver/index.md

 resourceType: blog
 slug: branch-comparea-life-saver
 aliases:
   - /blog/branch-comparea-life-saver
 tags:
   - tools
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 In my recent troubles with [branching and merging](http://blog.hinshelwood.com/archive/2008/10/22/branch-madness.aspx) I found (it was not lost, I just did not know about it) a fantastic tool, that has actually been part of the [power tools for about two years](http://www.bdharry.members.winisp.net/BlogImages/NewTFSPowerToysAvailable_8214/treediff3.jpg), for comparing two branches.
 Cool…